Welcome to the website of the Sooner State Chapter of the American Theatre Organ Society. We are headquartered in

 by Bill Rowland on

-Our February 19 program should quite a treat, also, as we
+Our February 19 program was quite a treat, also, as we

-March 18 we have scheduled a special program with our local performers featuring music from the great George Gershwin on our magnificent vintage instruments.
+April 15 we enjoyed a special program with our local performers featuring music from the great George Gershwin on our magnificent vintage instruments.

 Contents Copyright 2016 by Sooner State Chapter ATOS